Why Electrical Grounding is Important

 Teaching Your Child about Electricity

-Your electrician in Dover just visited the house and now your children are curious.
+Your electrician just visited the house and now your children are curious.
 Who was that guy and what was he doing?
 Why did the lights and TV turn off and on while he was working?
 Your children are interested in what was happening and you now have the perfect opportunity to talk to them about electricity and electrical safety.

 Talking about Indoor Electricity